Spoiler Warning: There are spoilers ahead for every game listed

 The fascinating thing about Life is Strange is the nature of the choices.
 As games within this genre go, we are always given a number of choices as to how we want our personal narrative to play out.
 These choices are not always black and white, and when we make choices we may perceive to be a ‘good’ one, they could prove to be fatal down the line.

 Throughout the entire game, we play as Chloe, growing to like her and, depending on your choices, form a relationship with her.
 But in the end, we are forced to make what a lot of players saw as the hardest choice in the game.
-The entire game we have been trying to prevent the town being destroyed by a tornado but in order for the town to be saved, Chloe has to die.
+The entire game we have been trying to prevent the town from being destroyed by a tornado.
+However, in order for the town to be saved, Chloe has to die.